Home Heat Pump Guide

 Requirement 4: Replacing an Existing Fossil Fuel System

-The BUS grant is specifically for replacing fossil fuel heating with a heat pump.
-The following existing systems qualify:
+The BUS grant is specifically for replacing fossil fuel heating:

 • Oil boiler: Yes